RJMcMullan/homelab/docs/docker/dev_container/README.md

-# 🐳 Homelab DCC Container
+# 🐳 Homelab Container

-This repository provides detailed instructions on building and deploying the DCC dev container.
+This repository provides detailed instructions on building and deploying a homelab dev container.

 ## 📄 Table of Contents